 The LSU A Cappella Choir, LSU’s flagship touring choir, has achieved national and international prominence through its performances in many of the most prestigious performance venues in the world.
 During their seven European tours since 1991, they have been invited to perform high mass in Notre Dame and St. Peter’s in the Vatican, and have given invitational performances at the famed Mozarteum in Salzburg, Austria and the Mendelssohn Hochschule in Leipzig, Germany.
 The choir’s rich history includes invitational performances for divisional and national audiences of the American Choral Directors Association.
 In 2016, the Choir gave in invitational performance before the Association of British Choral Directors national conference in Winchester, UK.
 They have also performed before the Louisiana Music Educators Association, the American Society of University Composers, the College Music Society, and the American Musicological Society and have received invitations to perform in Russia, South America, Israel, Bulgaria, and Italy.
 Most recently, they performed as the host choir for the 2017 National Collegiate Choral Organization conference.

 LSU Chamber Singers (MUS 4234)

 Conductor: Trey Davis

-The LSU Women’s Chorus is comprised of women from all academic disciplines within the university.
+The LSU Chorale is comprised of soprano and alto voices from all academic disciplines within the university.
 It is the second oldest choral organization on campus, founded in 1935.
-Students are welcome to join the Women’s Chorus any Fall or Spring semester.
-This chorus performs a variety of women’s repertoire both on campus and in the local community.
+This chorus performs a wide variety of repertoire both on campus and in the local community.
 Past performances have included singing at the LSU French House, the Louisiana American Choral Directors’ Association Convention and LSU Shreveport.
 Along with the Tiger Glee Club, the LSU Chorale recently performed in Varna, Bulgaria, and will have the opportunity to sing at Carnegie Hall in Spring 2020.
 Each spring, A Cappella Choir, LSU Chorale, the Tiger Glee Club, and the Symphony Orchestra collaborate to perform a choral-orchestral masterwork concert.